dulle90griet/katas/src/kata0006/rough_estimates.md

 (Reasoning: 4 bytes per int gives 4MB for the integers.
 4 bytes per pointer for the branch nodes, assumed to be approx. half of all nodes but each to have two branches, then doubles the size.
 If the leaf nodes also store pointers to NULL values, this should rise to 12MB.)

+## How Fast?

+> My copy of Meyer’s Object Oriented Software Construction has about 1,200 body pages.
+Assuming no flow control or protocol overhead, about how long would it take to send it over an async 56k baud modem line?

+- 2 minutes

+(Reasoning: Assume 350 words per page average.
+12 * 3.5 is 42.
+1,200 * 350 is 420,000.
+In UTF-16, 840,000 bytes.
+56k bits/second is 7k bytes/second.
+840/7 gives 120 seconds.)